 More amazing street art dons the walls of Vic Park, just drive along Albany Highway and you’ll be treated to many visual delights.

 You’ll find street art almost everywhere you look in Leedy, especially along the back alleyways and side streets.
 One of the standouts is the huge mural of giant people outside Luna Leedy along Vincent Street.
-We also love the swirling water outside the Water Corp building (how appropriate) and pretty much everything along the laneway outside The Good Shepherd.
+We also love the pink haired girl outside Bunn Mee, the swirling water outside the Water Corp building (how appropriate) and pretty much everything along the laneway outside The 21st Amendment.

 Maylands’ stand-out street art has to be the incredible mural on the corner of Whatley Crescent and Ninth Avenue which features a girl with dreams entangled in her hair.
 We also love Anya Brock’s Giraffes on Eighth Avenue and everything outside Studio 281.